kleis-technology/terraform-training/tutorials/TP3/README.md

 ```

 2. Plan, and apply your configuration.
 3. Is your instance running?
-Check in the [AWS console](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Home:)
+Check in the [AWS console](https://eu-west-1.console.aws.amazon.com/ec2/home?region=eu-west-1#Home:)
 4. Use `terraform show` to find the public IP of your virtual machine.

 </details>

 ## Using Variables and Outputs to clean-up your configuration

-You might want to think about how to simplify the usage of your configuration.
+You might want to think about how to simplify your configuration.
 For instance, consider:

-- What if you aren't the only user? (_hint:_ inputs +`key_name`)
+- What if you aren't the only user? (_hint:_ variable inputs +`key_name`)
 - How to automatically retrieve your public IP address? (_hint:_ outputs + `public_ip`)

 ### Specifying your variables